 Difficulty Level: Medium

-About Ariselu Recipe: Ariselu is a special Andhra/Telangana sweet, also called Kajjaaya in Kannada, Anarsa in Marathi and Adhirasam in Tamil Nadu.
+About Ariselu Recipe: Ariselu is a traditional Andhra/Telangana sweet, also called Kajjaaya in Kannada, Anarsa in Marathi and Adhirasam in Tamil Nadu.
 It is a traditional Indian sweet which is specially prepared during the festivities of Sankranti or Diwali.
 Sesame seeds are the specialty in Ariselu since they help in balancing the temperature of the body, specially in the winter season.
 This is a delectable Indian sweet to prepare this festive season and relish with family friends.

 Ingredients of Ariselu